-This article is part of the May 2012, Volume 13 issue of BI and big data: Enterprise CIO Decisions Vol. 13
+This article is part of the CIO Decisions issue of May 2012, Volume 13

 Driven by business pressures and user demand for BI and mobility, many companies are developing their BI strategy at what seems like warp speed.

 Most organizations sit on a gold mine of business intelligence.
 Extracting it requires knowing how analytics projects differ from day-to-day IT work.

 OFS Brands Application Manager Tim Hopper explains why the national furniture supplier pursued a mobile BI strategy and the ways it's paying off.

 Big data makes the problem of data silos even bigger.
 Or does it?
 Either way, CIOs must make big changes to get the most out of big data analytics.